Cúcuta: 17th century: Foundation

 In the early 17th century a great part of the valley of Cúcuta belonged to Captain Christopher de Araque Ponce de Leon.
 The land passed through inheritance to his son Fernando Araque Ponce de Leon, who was the owner of the entire territory from the Valley of Cúcuta to the village of San Jose, the jurisdiction of the city of San Faustino.
-These fields had been donated to the older Araque by the Governor of the Province of New Mérida on 9 September 1630.
+These fields had been donated to the older Araque by the Governor of the province of New Mérida on 9 September 1630.

 The resistance of the Motilones indigenous group towards the whites who were taking over and controlling the valley with economic ambitions was the key factor in the request for the establishment of a Catholic parish with the name "San José."
 Juana Rangel de Cuéllar donated 782 ha on June 17, 1733, for the construction of a church and land for Spanish families.
 Today, this area is the neighborhood of San Luis.

 19th century: Major events

 Battle of Cúcuta

 The Battle of Cúcuta was one of the most important events of the Spanish American wars of independence, due to its role in the independence of Colombia and Venezuela.
 This battle was the beginning of the Admirable Campaign of Simón Bolívar.
 On February 28, 1813, Bolivar captured the city after a battle that lasted from 9:00 a.m. until early afternoon.
 About 400 men led by Bolivar fought 800 troops led by the Spanish general Ramon Correa.
-Bolivar's forces reported losses of two killed and 14 injured, whilst the royalists are said to have suffered 20 killed and 40 injured.
+Bolivar's forces reported losses of two killed and 14 injured, while the royalists are said to have suffered 20 killed and 40 injured.
 The victory freed the city of Cúcuta and led to the Admirable Campaign.

 Colonel Simón Bolívar then launched a major offensive against the Spanish forces who were on the east bank of the Magdalena River and quickly achieved resounding victories.
 These led him to undertake a journey to liberate the Valley of Cúcuta held by the command of royalist Colonel Ramon Correa.